How Often You Should Replace Your Furnace?

-You likely know when it’s time to replace most things in our home.
-For example, your heating and air conditioning system air filter needs to be replaced monthly.
-Your pillows require replacement every two years.
-Your smoke detectors need to be replaced every ten years.
+You probably know when it’s time to replace most products in our home.
+For example, your HVAC system air filter needs to be replaced monthly.
+Your pillows should be replaced every couple years.
+Your smoke detectors must be replaced every decade.
 But what about your furnace?

 Another reason to research in advance is to see what tax credits and manufacturer rebates are available to you.
-Right now, you can earn U.S. government tax credits of up to $500 for certain HVAC equipment – but it’s only before the end of 2016 and hasn’t been confirmed past 12/31/16.
-Use this link to help locate local rebates available in your community : https://www.energystar.gov/rebate-finder.
+Right now, you can receive U.S. government tax credits of up to $500 for specific heating and air conditioning equipment – but it’s only until the end of 2016 and hasn’t been approved past 12/31/16.
+Use this link to help locate local rebates available in your region : https://www.energystar.gov/rebate-finder.

 One thing to consider if your furnace isn’t quite 20 years old and you’re on the fence about replacement is what amount you’re spending on repairing your current system.
 You can typically repair heating equipment – change a part here, fix a piece there – but at some point the cost of repairing your furnace will exceed the cost of replacing it and that’s when you really need to examine long-term spending.
 If you are having to repair your furnace on a yearly basis, it’s probably time to look into replacement.

 If you aren’t positive about your furnace’s ability to get you through the freezing temperatures safe and toasty, give Stallion Heating and Air Conditioning a call and we’d be happy to visit your home and inspect your system and provide any recommendations.
 Starting December 1st, Stallion Heating and Air Conditioning is providing discounts on specific heating and cooling systems so call us and ask about how much you can save!

 Zoning Systems: Control the Temperature in Every Room